-Fortunately, capturing great moon shots isn’t too difficult once you wrap your head around a few basic elements.
-With a little patience and practice, you’ll be taking excellent photos of the moon in no time at all!
+You see, capturing great moon shots isn’t too difficult once you wrap your head around a few basic elements.
+Just follow the camera settings advice I share below, and with a little patience and practice, you’ll be taking excellent photos of the moon in no time at all.

 The first thing to know about shooting the moon is that it’s deceptively bright.
 You might not think of this giant ball of rock as particularly luminous when compared to the sun, but it puts out way more light than you might think.
 This makes it tricky to calculate exposure and get your other moon photography settings just right.